November 3, 2020, General Election

 - You can return the ballot by mail.
 It must be postmarked before or on Nov.
 3 and be received by the Los Angeles County Registrar-Recorder no later than 17 days after the election.

 - You can drop off the ballot at more than 300 secure ballot drop boxes that will be located across the county.
-The Registrar-Recorder will provide a list of drop box locations 30 days prior to the election.
+The Registrar-Recorder provides a list of drop box locations.

 - After returning your ballot via drop box or by mail you can check to make sure your ballot was received and tallied through the Secretary of State's ballot tracker tool.